Châteauguay (provincial electoral district)

-Châteauguay is a provincial riding (electoral district) in the Montérégie region of Quebec, Canada, that elects members to the National Assembly of Quebec.
-It notably includes the city of Châteauguay.
+Châteauguay (/fr/) is a provincial electoral district in the Montérégie region of Quebec, Canada, which elects a member to the National Assembly of Quebec.
+It notably includes the city of Châteauguay, its namesake.

 It was originally created in 1867 (and an electoral district of that name existed earlier in the Legislative Assembly of the Province of Canada).
 Its final election was in 1936.
 It disappeared in the 1939 and its successor electoral district was Châteauguay-Laprairie.

 However, Châteauguay-Laprairie only existed for one election.
 Châteauguay was re-created for the 1944 election.

 In the change from the 2001 to the 2011 electoral map, it lost Sainte-Catherine to the newly created Sanguinet electoral district.

 Geography

 It consists of the municipalities of: